 The topics discussed in the report encompass multiple challenge areas and attest to the complex nature of the AbilityOne Program.
-In this report, we include transparency (needed to enhance program confidence) and the implementation of cooperative agreements as new challenges for the AbilityOne Program.
+In this report, we are adding transparency (needed to enhance program confidence) and the implementation of cooperative agreements as new challenges for the AbilityOne Program.

-This report is based on OIG and U.S. Government Accountability Office (GAO) reviews and other reports, as well as our knowledge of the AbilityOne programs and operations.
+This report is based on OIG views and the 2013 U.S. Government Accountability Office (GAO) review of the AbilityOne Program, as well as other reports, and our knowledge of the AbilityOne programs and operations.
 The OIG met with the Commission leadership to learn their perspective on the challenge areas.
 The OIG analysis considers the accomplishments the Commission reported as of September 30, 2018.
 We also received input on the challenges to the program from the CNAs and Congress.

-In addition, the Council of Inspectors General on Integrity and Efficiency (CIGIE) reported on consolidated challenges found by federal IGs in 2017 across government, and the Commission was referenced among the 61 OIG reports that CIGIE considered.
+In addition, the Council of Inspectors General on Integrity and Efficiency (CIGIE) reported on consolidated challenges affecting federal IGs in 2017 across government, and the Commission was referenced among the 61 OIG reports that CIGIE considered.
 The CIGIE report referenced the Commission's challenges in terms of funding and staffing as a Human Capital Management challenge, and training under the Procurement Management challenge.
 The CIGIE report afforded the Commission broader exposure and visibility on its resource challenges for the administration of the complex AbilityOne Program.